-That the bill be now read a second time.
+I move this Bill be read a second time.

-This bill introduces very important reforms to the Sentence Administration Act 2003 so that an Attorney General, who is described as the "minister" in the bill, may direct that mass murderers and serial killers must not be considered for parole or a resocialisation program.
-Honourable members may recall that in 2007, Hon Jim McGinty, MLA, publicly declared that during his term as Attorney General, prisoner Catherine Birnie would never be released.
-This and subsequent public declarations have had no legal effect, with the Prisoners Review Board of Western Australia and the chief executive officer of the corrective services division of the Department of Justice still being required to comply with statutory reporting obligations under section 12A of the Sentence Administration Act 2003.
-Prisoner Birnie and other prisoners who are regarded as Australia's worst mass murderers and serial killers have continued to have their parole reviewed on a periodic basis.
+This Bill introduces very important reforms to the Sentence Administration Act 2003 (WA), so that an Attorney General, who is described as the Minster in the Bill, may direct that mass murderers and serial killers must not be considered for parole or a resocialisation programme.

+As Honourable members may recall, in 2007 the Honourable Jim McGinty MLA, publicly declared that during his term as Attorney General, prisoner Catherine Birnie would never be released.
+This and subsequent public declarations have had no legal effect, with the Prisoners Review Board of Western Australia (the Board) and the Chief Executive Officer (CEO) of the Corrective Services Division of the Department of Justice still being required to comply with statutory reporting obligations under section 12A of the Sentence Administration Act 2003 (WA).
+Prisoner Birnie and other prisoners who are regarded as Australia's worst mass murderers and serial killers, have continued to have their parole reviewed on a periodic basis.

-The proposed reforms are intended to go some way to address the trauma and emotional toll experienced by the family and friends of murder victims-also referred to as "secondary victims"-and others impacted by the crimes, including surviving victims of serial killers and mass murderers.
+The proposed reforms are intended to go some way to address the trauma and emotional toll experienced by the family and friends of murder victims (also referred to as 'secondary victims'), and others impacted by the crimes including surviving victims of serial killers and mass murderers.
 The parole planning process can be a source of significant stress.
 This is due to the anticipation that these offenders may return to the community, the re-traumatisation from being periodically asked to share one's views about the potential release of the offender, and the heightened and often unwanted media and public attention associated with these cases.
-By allowing an Attorney General to direct that a mass murderer or serial killer must not be considered for parole or a resocialisation program for a period of up to six years, it is hoped that this bill will moderate one driver of stress for secondary victims and survivors.
+By allowing an Attorney General to direct that a mass murderer or serial killer must not be considered for parole or a re-socialisation programme for a period up to six years, it is hoped that this Bill will moderate one driver of stress for secondary victims and survivors.